 Fuzzy Kiwi.
 Actinidia deliciosa. var. various, both Female and Male

 Fuzzy kiwis are funny.
 Once they’re established you’re laughing and you’re laughing while you’re rolling in ridiculous amounts of fruit that keep all winter….But, but there are a few problems that might keep you from getting there.
 1) young vines don’t like cold and wet conditions.
 2) You need both a male and a female plant and the majority of people i talk to only have one or the other.
-3) They take a long time to start producing fruit (up to 7 years to be totally honest.)
+3) They take a long time to start producing fruit (up to 6-7 years to be totally honest.)
 But don’t let any of this stop you!
-300 lbs of fruit per plant is reported.
+300 lbs of fruit per female plant is reported.

 Hardy Kiwi.
 Actinidia arguta. var.
 Issai and ANNA, female and male

 Similar scene to the previous entry on fuzzy kiwis.
 They need a bit of extra cold protection in their first few years, a sturdy structure to climb, some persistent pruning in order to be kept in line, and an appropriate pollinator.
-If you can provide these needs you’ll (hopefully) be rewarded with very large volumes of extremely nutrient dense fruit that can be cold-stored right through until february.
+If you can provide these needs you’ll (hopefully) be rewarded with very large volumes of extremely nutrient dense fruit that is absolutely fantastic.
 Hardy kiwis’ are smaller, smoothed skin and often unusual colours.
 You eat them whole, like grapes.

 This year we’re also stocking the Arctic Kiwi, which reputably will ripen fruit in full shade…the north wall of a house maybe? on a trellis over the back deck to hang out in during the heat of the summer?